 MOTIVATION

-”How Wealthy is Russia?” is a recently published World Bank report that analyzed human, natural, and produced capital of the Russian Federation (Naikal et al. 2019).
+”How Wealthy is Russia?” is a recently published World Bank report that analyzed the human, natural, and produced capital of the Russian Federation (Naikal et al. 2019).
 Human capital only accounts for 46% of total wealth in Russia, as compared to the OECD average of 70%.
-The report showed that even as growth rates of per capita wealth was ten times higher in Russia as compared to OECD, the gap in levels with OECD is still very wide.
-The per capita human capital wealth level at average for the OECD in 2014 was about USD 500,000 - five times that of Russia’s 95,000 (measured in 2014 dollars).
-In order to catch up faster with the OECD, returns to education in Russia will need to be increased.
-This paper presents the first in a series of papers on returns to education that will be instrumental in generating policy recommendations to improve the share of human capital as part of Russia’s natural wealth.
-This paper examines the trends in returns to education in the Russian Federation using a common methodology used for 100 countries (Montenegro and Patrinos 2014; Psacharopoulos and Patrinos 2018).
+The report showed that even as growth rates of per capita wealth were ten times higher in Russia as compared to the OECD, the gap in levels with OECD is still very wide.
+The per capita human capital wealth level on average for the OECD in 2014 was about USD 500,000 - five times that of Russia’s 95,000 (measured in 2014 dollars).
+In order to catch up with the OECD, the returns to education in Russia will need to be increased.
+This paper presents the first in a series of papers on returns to education that will be instrumental in generating policy recommendations to improve the share of human capital as part of Russia’s wealth.
+This paper examines the trends in returns to education in the Russian Federation using a common methodology used for more than 100 countries (Montenegro and Patrinos 2014; Psacharopoulos and Patrinos 2018).